GeorgiKostadinovPro/Ethernaut/README.md

 <strong>NOTE:</strong> Some solidity compiler versions are old by default like "^0.6.0" in order to make the exploits working.

+<strong>NOTE:</strong> Take in mind that the challenges are done online and the attacker contracts and interactions are via Metamask on Sepolia Testnet with Sepolia Test ETH.

+The tests are only for displaying how to interact with the contracts on local ethereum node WITHOUT any ETH and gas prices envolved.

+If you solve the challenges online you have to get some Test Sepolia ETH from a Faucet in order to pay for the gas fees and send ETH when needed.

 ## Usage
 ```shell
 git clone https://github.com/GeorgiKostadinovPro/Ethernaut